paulovn/artifact-manager/README.md

 Options modifying the detection of artifact files are:

-* `--extensions` : a comma-separated list of the file extensions (with or without a leading period) that will be collected as artifacts
+* `--extensions` : a comma-separated list of the file extensions (with or without a leading period) that will be collected as artifacts.
+Note that if the file name contains several dots, only the rightmost dot-extension will be considered.
 * `--min-size`: the minimum size of an artifact file to be included in the list (0 for files of any size)
 * `--files`: files to be explicitly included as artifacts, if they exist, regardless of size.
 This is a multi-argument options: include as many files as needed, separated by spaces.
 Note that the option must *not* be immediately followed by any positional arguments (such as the operation, or the local folder), or they will be taken as file names.
+It accepts shell-like globbing, with the `*`, `?` and `[charset]` metacharacters.
 * `--git-ignored`: select as artifacts all files that will be ignored by git, as defined in the checked out repo.
 This option needs a working command-line git.